AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/magento-fastly-troubleshooter.md

 Run your project URL through the [Backend Tester - Fastly](https://magento-tester.global.ssl.fastly.net/magento-tester/).
 It shows the version of VCL configuration file, if the page is cacheable, the version of Fastly module and other useful troubleshooting information.
 Do you have any errors?

 a.
 YES – You have the message _Plugin VCL version is outdated!
-Please re-Upload._ For the solution to this error, refer to [Fastly Error: Plugin VCL version is outdated!
-Please re-Upload](/help/troubleshooting/miscellaneous/fastly-error-plugin-vcl-version-is-outdated-please-re-upload.md).
+Please re-Upload._
 b.
 NO – [Step 3](#step-3).

 +++